dippy2214/Checkers-AI/README.md

 have always been interested in is making a chess engine which is capable of beating me at chess (I maintain a solid 1800+ rating on chess.com), and this program makes use of a lot of core principles and logic which I could apply to chess if I chose.

+Note: if you want to try this project for yourself, it will only run correctly in an aspect ratio of 867x355.
+My UI design is flawless and I will accept no criticism.

 ## The Development Process 🛠

 ### 🐣 Start At The Start